Market Days

 Building 3 Co-Chairs: JoAnn Prescott, Annie Prescott

-Building 4 Co-Chairs: Sheila Skipper, Codi Esser
+Building 4 Co-Chairs: Sheila Skipper, Barbara Ashe

-Building 6 Co-Chairs: Kay Cunningham, Nancy McConnell, Jim Robinson
+Building 6 Co-Chairs: Kay Cunningham, Jim Robinson

 Outdoor Co-Chairs: Pam Kyllonen, Tauno Kyllonen, Jr.